-Development within the Plan Area will be refused unless it can be demonstrated that any proposal will conserve and enhance designated or potential special protection areas, designated or candidate areas for conservation, Sites of Special Scientific Interest (SSSI) and nature reserves.
-The level of protection to be commenserate with their status.
+Development within the Plan Area will be refused unless it can be demonstrated that any proposal will conserve and enhance designated or potential special protection areas (SPAs), designated or candidate areas for conservation, Sites of Special Scientific Interest (SSSI) and nature reserves.
+The level of protection to be commensurate with their status.

-Guidance Note: The legally protected species in the Ebernoe and Mens SACs, including Barbastelle bats and other species, use areas far beyond the boundary of the designated sites.
+Guidance Note: The legally protected species in the Ebernoe and Mens special areas of conservation (SACs), including Barbastelle bats and other species, use areas far beyond the boundary of the designated sites.

-Specific applications should be conditioned to undertake ecological surveys as applicable where potential species habitat are identified, and appropriate mitigation measures provided.
+Specific applications should be conditioned to undertake ecological surveys as applicable where potential species habitats are identified, and appropriate mitigation measures provided.

-Conformity reference: National Planning Policy Framework 2012 - Section 11.
+Conformity reference: National Planning Policy Framework 2019 - Chapter 15.
 Conserving and enhancing the natural environment.
-Subject to principles set out in paragraph 118.
-CDC Saved Local Plan Policies RE7 & RE8.
+Subject to principles set out in paragraphs 170 to 177.
+CDC Local Plan Policies 49 to 52.
+South Downs Local Plan policies SD9 to 11.